Trepan-Debuggers/remake/doc/readthedocs/debugger/sessions.rst

     $(PACKAGE).txt: ../doc/remake.texi
   	makeinfo --no-headers $< > $@

-Running this entering the debugger initially:
+Running this with the debugger:

 .. code:: console